Post

 \[ \text{IQR} = 15 - 5 = 10 \]

-This means the middle half of data spans 10 units.
+This means the middle half of the data spans 10 units.

 📊 Box Plot: Best of Both Worlds